luciferdennitsa62-boop/HM-CORE-CLIENT/README.md

 - Run `./gradlew build`

 ### Installation
-Follow the [guide](https://github.com/luciferdennitsa62-boop/HM-CORE-CLIENT/wiki/Installation) (or check the original Meteor wiki).
+Check the [original Meteor wiki](https://meteorclient.com/faq/installation) for reference.

 ## Contributions
 We will review and help with all reasonable pull requests as long as the guidelines below are met.